nwjs/node/doc/api/cli.md

 greater than `4` (its current default value).
 For more information, see the [libuv threadpool documentation][].

+### `UV_USE_IO_URING=value`

+Enable or disable libuv's use of `io_uring` on supported platforms.

+On supported platforms, `io_uring` can significantly improve the performance of various asynchronous I/O operations.

+`io_uring` is disabled by default due to security concerns.
+When `io_uring` is enabled, applications must not change the user identity of the process at runtime.
+In this case, JavaScript functions such as [`process.setuid()`][] are unavailable, and native addons must not invoke system functions such as [`setuid(2)`][].

+This environment variable is implemented by a dependency of Node.js and may be removed in future versions of Node.js.
+No stability guarantees are provided for the behavior of this environment variable.

 ## Useful V8 options

 V8 has its own set of CLI options.
 Any V8 CLI option that is provided to `node`